 Since Swiss Life (Liechtenstein) AG does not hold any equities within the own assets, the impact of stock market decline on the Solvency ll ratio is very limited.
-Being unit-linked the main business component, there is a proportional effect in terms of capital available and required.
+Unit-linked being the main business component, there is a proportional effect in terms of capital available and required.